ahmedamr-r/tagaddod-design-system/apps/template-test/README.md

-# Template Test Package
+# Tagaddod Design System Template

-**Local NPM Registry Testing Environment for Tagaddod Design System**
+**Production-ready starter template for building applications with Tagaddod Design System**

-This package is an isolated testing environment within the monorepo that consumes the Tagaddod Design System packages from a local Verdaccio registry, simulating real-world npm package usage.
+This is a clean, minimal template that provides everything you need to start building applications with the Tagaddod Design System.
+It comes pre-configured with TypeScript, Vite, and comprehensive component documentation.

-## 🎯 Purpose
+## 🎯 What's Included

-This setup allows you to:
+1. **Pre-configured Vite + React + TypeScript setup** - Modern development environment ready to go

-1. **Test packages as external users would** - Packages are installed from a local npm registry, not workspace links
+2. **Tagaddod Design System integration** - All 33+ components ready to use
-2. **Maintain full monorepo context** - Claude Code can see both core packages and consumer in one place
+3. **RTL/LTR support** - Built-in Arabic and English language support
-3. **Fast iteration workflow** - Edit core components → publish locally → test immediately
+4. **Component documentation** - Complete .mdx documentation for all components
-4. **Pre-publish validation** - Test actual npm distribution before publishing to npmjs.com
+5. **Claude AI skill** - Intelligent component implementation assistance
-5. **Documentation sync** - Automatically receives updated component documentation
+6. **Design tokens** - Access to full design system token library

 ## 🏗️ Architecture